kyang5/coursedescriptions/source/masters_prereqs.rst

 *Students who neither have this math background*
-*nor any programming at all* may well want to get a more gentle introduction to programming first, as in our Comp 150.
+*nor any programming at all* may well want to get a more gentle introduction to programming first, as in our :doc:`comp150`.
 It is offered fall and spring and online in the summer.
 If you do need the extra preparation like in Comp 150, then this will slow you down by a semester.